-Three young children burned to death in their small home in Zola, Soweto, on Wednesday morning after their father reportedly set their house alight in a family murder and attempted suicide.
+Three young children burnt to death in their small home in Zola, Soweto, on Wednesday morning after their father reportedly set their house alight in a family murder and attempted suicide.

 A group of neighbours responded to the screams, knocking on his door and telling him to calm down.
 It took almost half an hour, but eventually the man appeared to settle down and the neighbours returned home.

-People at the scene said the 31-year-old man left the house soon after, and returned before 1am.
+People on the scene said the 31-year-old man left the house shortly after, and returned before 1am.

 He reportedly bought a can of petrol which he allegedly used to douse his children, their mom and himself.
 He had locked the door with a large, steel padlock from the inside before lighting a match, causing the petrol to catch fire.
 All three boys, aged three, eight and 10, died in the blaze.

 Neighbours were woken by the screams.
 And then there was an explosion when the fridge compressor ignited.

 The property landlord and a group of concerned residents tried to break down the door to the burning home.
 They eventually got inside and dragged the couple out.

 But it was too late to save the children, whose bodies were burnt beyond recognition.

 Emergency services arrived on the scene at about 1.30am and rescued the critically injured parents.

 According to Johannesburg Emergency Services spokesman Robert Mulaudzi, both were rushed to Chris Hani Baragwanath Hospital where they were stabilised.
 The man’s sister and brother, who visited the badly damaged home on Wednesday morning, corroborated the neighbours’ accounts.